- Top 5 Water Pillows In Summary

 This product features a thermal insulator, which helps to maintain a cooler temperature.
-Those who find themselves constantly flipping over to the cold side might enjoy this feature the most.
+Those who find themselves continually flipping over to the cold side might enjoy this feature the most.
 However, the water filled pillow still retains enough heat to be comfortable.

 If you happen to suffer from asthma or allergies, then this hypoallergenic design may help to relieve those symptoms.
 It features a polyester fiber above the thermal insulator that is incredibly soft.
 Instead of removing the water pouch, it comes with a two-purpose tool.
-This funnel like device’s bottom is used to unscrew and re-tighten the pouch’s cap, as well as allow you to add or remove water more easily.
+This funnel-like device’s bottom is used to unscrew and re-tighten the pouch’s cap, as well as allow you to add or remove water more easily.

 - Comfortable when laying on back or side

 - Easy to fill with water

 - True to its claims of neck pain relief